estrattonbailey/estrattonbailey/notes/a-better-computer.md

 ---
 title: A Better Computer
-description: "Thoughts on \"On Furniture\" by @spencermountain"
+description: Thoughts on "On Furniture" by @spencermountain
 ---

 # A better computer